amsidera/OpenCV/README.md

 5. Spatial Pyramid Matching for recognizing images: research project using [Beyond Bags of Features: Spatial Pyramid Matching for Recognizing Natural Scene Categories].
+In this paper the authors present a method for recognizing scene categories based on approximate global geometric correspondence.
+The main algorithm for this is made a partition in the image, decreasing in each step the region.

 [Beyond Bags of Features: Spatial Pyramid Matching for Recognizing Natural Scene Categories]: <http://ieeexplore.ieee.org/document/1641019/>